lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/begin_here_generate_traces.rst

 **Max.
 Pixel Count** - *detectMaxCount* :  Maximum number of pixels in a ROI to be counted as a particle.
 Use this to exclude aggregates

 **Min.
-Eccentricity** - *detectMinEccentricity* :  Eccentricity of best fit ellipse goes from 0 to 1 - 0=Perfect Circle, 1 = Line.
+Eccentricty** - *detectMinEccentricity* :  Eccentricity of best fit ellipse goes from 0 to 1 - 0=Perfect Circle, 1 = Line.
 Use the Minimum to exclude round objects.
 Set it to any negative number to allow all round objects

 **Max.
 Eccentricity** - *detectMaxEccentricity* : Use the maximum to exclude long, thin objects.
 Set it to a value above 1 to include long, thin objects